Data Protection Policy

 - We will establish and maintain policies to ensure compliance with the Data Protection Act 2018, Human Rights Act 1998, the common law duty of confidentiality, the General Data Protection Regulation and all other relevant legislation.

 - We will establish and maintain policies for the controlled and appropriate sharing of service user and staff information with other agencies, taking account all relevant legislation and citizen consent.

-- We will undertake annual audits of our compliance with legal requirements.
+- We will undertake / commission annual audits of our compliance with legal requirements.

 - We acknowledge our accountability in ensuring that personal data shall be: